 Solar panels naturally degrade over time.
 Typically, there is a 1-2 per cent efficiency loss during the first year, followed by an annual degradation rate of about 0.2-0.7 per cent.
 A performance warranty guarantees that the panels will perform as expected.

-As with any purchase, it’s a good idea to consider the company’s reputation.
-We’ve combed through several product and company reviews in our research, and we’ve only included companies that are known for their reliable products and good customer service.
+As with any purchase, make sure to check the reputation of any company you’re considering.
+In our research, we combed through several product and company reviews and have only included brands that are known for their reliable products and sound customer service.
+We then surveyed more than 2,000 solar panel owners to gauge how they feel about their panel provider.

 Get free solar panels quotes